cs2812/Adode_Social_Media_App/Readme.md

 2. After replace URL with your link you need to run 2 command in terminal and client directory.
 3. npm i.
 4. npm start.

+## Frontend deployed link
+1. or you can check my project perfomance with deployed link :- https://socialtalk-cs2812.vercel.app/